DemocracyClub/aggregator-api/docs/new-development-deployment.md

 - `lambda_debug_merged_assets`: debug enabled
 - `lambda_debug_unmerged_assets`: debug enabled

-Both "merged assets" shims set `PIPELINE["PIPELINE_ENABLED"] = True`; "unmerged assets" configures the same setting as `False`.
+Both "merged assets" shims set `PIPELINE["PIPELINE_ENABLED"] = True`.
+Both "unmerged assets" shims configure the same setting as `False`.

 #### Lambda environment variables

 [Skip this section if you're deploying the existing codebase, and don't need to set a new environment variable]

-To set a new variable in your function's environment in Lambda, first decide if this parameter can be fixed across every environment (temporary developer deployments, and the 3 CI-managed deployments: developement, staging and production).
-If it can be, simply add a new key to the `Variables` section in `template.yaml`.
-This section is at the path `Resources >> AggregatorApiFunction >> Properties >> Environment >> Variables`.
-Add the key/value pair that you want the app to see, and rebuild+redeploy.
+To set a new variable in your function's environment in Lambda, first decide if this parameter can be fixed across every environment (temporary developer deployments, and the 3 CI-managed deployments: development, staging and production).
+If it can be static, simply add a new key to the `Variables` section in `template.yaml`.
+This section is located at the YaML path `Resources >> AggregatorApiFunction >> Properties >> Environment >> Variables`.
+Add the key/value pair that you want the app to see, and rebuild+redeploy, as detailed above.

-If using a fixed value isn't possible, then you'll need to use a CloudFormation "Parameter", and the `samconfig.toml` "parameter override" section to communicate the values to the CloudFormation template.
+If using a fixed value isn't possible, then you'll need to use a CloudFormation "Parameter", the `samconfig.toml` "parameter override" section to communicate the values to the CloudFormation template in developer deployments, and the `.circleci/config.yml` file to communicate the values to CI-managed deployments.

 Use the existing Parameter `AppDjangoSettingsModule` as a guide.